LEARNING CENTER

 Change the rules of the game depending on the needs or abilities of your students.

-- WANT TO ADJUST THE RIGOR?
+• Like to adjust the rigor?
 Raise the intensity by setting a time limit for guessing.
 Or, take the pressure off the headband-player by allowing players to offer him clues.
 (This also requires all students to think about the word’s meaning.)

-- DON’T HAVE HEADBANDS?
+• Don’t have headbands?
 No problem.
 Each player simply holds the card up to his forehead with the word facing out for the others to see.

-- LOOKING TO ADD A TECH TWIST?
+• Want to add a tech twist?
 Two apps allow students to play this same game using a smart phone or tablet.

 Charades!
 Kids is a free app with categories (e.g., state capitals) or customize your own terms.
 NOTE: For a small fee, teachers can remove the pop-up ads.